twalt007/lfz-dev/.github/ISSUE_TEMPLATE/enhancement_request.md

 > _To be filled out by tester._

 Commit tested on main development branch: [commit #]
-- [ ] The affected toolchain runs without crashing.
 - [ ] Application runs without crashing.
-- [ ] Tooling Enhancement is fully implemented and meets the spec.
+- [ ] Enhancement is fully implemented and meets the spec.

 > _After the main development branch is verified to meet the spec, add the `Verified` label, remove the `Ready for Testing` label, then close the issue._